-The avoidance of expected pain or imagined confrontations translates into a mediocre existence lacking in joy and vitality.
-Your level of vibrancy will be very different when you affirm and practice an enthusiastic and responsive approach to life.
+The avoidance of expected pain or imagined confrontations translates into a mediocre existence lacking in joy and vitality. our level of vibrancy is very different when we affirm and practice an enthusiastic and responsive approach to life.

 Life can be joyful and happy.
 You can be like an exuberant child again -- eager to face the toys and joys of the day, and wanting to participate in all of the excitement life has to offer.
 Take a look at your life and see where you are siphoning off your own energy.
 Fix your 'leaky pipes' and live your life enthusiastically, always expecting the best, and looking forward to what each new day will bring.

 Life's purpose is to live creatively, fulfilling our innermost and highest desires.
 Go for it!
-When you reach for your dreams and jump into them enthusiastically, taking responsibility for your thoughts and actions, you will be a much happier (and healthier) person.
+When we reach for our dreams and jump into them enthusiastically, taking responsibility for our thoughts and actions, we will be much happier (and healthier).

 Spiritually Rich and Sexy: A Woman's Guide to Becoming Infinitely Attractive